Install

 Editor setup

 RemotiveTopology uses yaml files to describe instances and platforms.
-We strongly recommend that you configure our json schema in your editor to make it easier to edit these files.
+It's strongly recommended that you configure RemotiveTopology json schema in your editor to make it easier to edit these files.

 Visual Studio Code